Beyond Linear Approximations: A Novel Pruning Approach for Attention Matrix: Introduction

-We define the attention matrix in self-attention mechanism as below: \begin{definition}[Attention Matrix] Let $X\in \R^{n \times d}$ be the input.
+\textbf{Key background.} We introduce some key backgrounds.
+We define the attention matrix in the self-attention mechanism as below: \begin{definition}[Attention Matrix] Let $X\in \R^{n \times d}$ be the input.
 Given query and key weights matrix $W_Q, W_K \in \R^{d \times d}$, we define $W := W_Q W_K^\top$.
 Then, we have the Softmax attention matrix being

 where (1) $D:= \diag( \exp(X W X^\top) \cdot {\bf 1}_n )$, (2) $\exp$ denotes the exponential function and is applied entry-wisely, (3) $\diag()$ operation takes a vector and outputs a diagonal matrix with the entries of that vector, and (4) ${\bf 1}_n$ denotes the length-$n$ all ones vector. \end{definition}